openmrv/MRV/Formatted/Modules_1/Classification_m1.3.md

 >Terminology:  In GEE, datasets such as these training points are defined as a "FeatureCollection".
 For users familiar with the concepts of shapefiles or similar vector representations of geospatial data, the two are essentially the same.
 In GEE, vector data have a "geometry," which contains the geographic position of the points, lines, and polygons of a vector object, as well as the attributes that record the information about those geometries.
 Taken together, these make up a single "Feature", such as a single point or polygon.
 Many of these together are considered a "FeatureCollection".

-For reference, we defined the class codes and labels in the prior module as follows:
+For reference, we defined the class codes and labels for this training dataset as follows:

 **Class code**|**Class label**
 :-----:|:-----: